Huangxy-Minel/System-Design-for-Federated-Learning/README.md

 ## System Design for Federated Learning
 A paper list of federated learning - About system design.
-Currently, it mainly focuses on **distributed computing framework design, communication efficiency and asynchronous computing** for **Federated Learning** (Cross-Silo & Cross-devices).
+Currently, it mainly focuses on **distributed computing framework, communication & computation efficiency** for **Federated Learning** (Cross-Silo & Cross-devices).

 Here is Chinese version: [Neth-Lab](https://neth-lab.netlify.app/project/) with a more detailed classification.

-**Last update: December, 26th, 2021.**
+**Last update: Janary, 2th, 2022.**

 ---